JarekSopinski/TIL/Angular/Services.md

         }
     }

+We can also add a replacement to providers, if we want to use our own class instead of base Angular's class.
+In the example below, AppErrorHandler (custom class) replaces ErrorHandler (Angular class):

+    providers: [
+      { provide: ErrorHandler, useClass: AppErrorHandler }
+    ],

 ### Generating a service with Angular CLI

 We can use Angular CLI to automaticly generate a service by using a command: